Akeem Hunt

-Akeem Bernard Hunt (born February 22, 1993) is an American former professional football running back.
+Akeem Bernard Hunt (born February 22, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
 He was signed by the New York Giants as an undrafted free agent in 2015.
-He played college football at Purdue University.
+He played college football for the Purdue Boilermakers.
 He was also a member of the Baltimore Ravens, Houston Texans, Kansas City Chiefs, Orlando Apollos, Tennessee Titans, and Ottawa Redblacks.

 Early life

 Hunt attended and played high school football at Newton High School.

 College career

-During his college football career at Purdue, Hunt rushed for 2,035 yards on 371 carries with 11 rushing touchdowns, six receiving touchdowns, and three kick return touchdowns.
+During his college football career at Purdue University, Hunt rushed for 2,035 yards on 371 carries with 11 rushing touchdowns, six receiving touchdowns, and three kick return touchdowns.